hobbitalastair/feedutils/notes.md

 - `rss2atom` for helping the `fetch` executable convert RSS feeds.
 - `atom-exec` for providing access to the contents of an atom entry for the `cache` and `open` executables.
-- `atom-list` for listing the entry ids in a feed.
+- `atom-list` for listing the (escaped) entry ids in a feed.
 - `atom-extract` for pulling out a specific entry from a feed.
-- `atom-id2file` for converting from an atom id (a IRI) to a valid filename.
+- `feed-unescape` for converting an escaped id to the original id.

-To simplify things it might be worth combining `atom-list`, `atom-extract`, and `atom-id2file` into a simple `feed-update` helper which manages the feed comparison and entry extraction (`atom-action`?).
+To simplify things it might be worth combining `atom-list`, `atom-extract`, and `feed-unescape` into a simple `feed-update` helper which manages the feed comparison and entry extraction (`atom-action`?).

 An additional optimization would be to provide a curl wrapper which recognizes